 - Keith Nuttall – guitar and synthesiser

 [ * The first person to audition was a young man called Nitin, who surprised Keith with virtuosity in both keyboards and guitar.
 But, there was no musical chemistry, so he wasn’t recruited.

-Later, Keith, Nitin, John and Bruce shared a brief stint as The Temple City Moose Club — a joke band, playing the wrong instruments badly, put together to support The Lotus Eaters (and sacked when their silliness was discovered).]
+Later that year, Keith, Nitin, and friends John and Bruce, shared a brief stint as The Temple City Moose Club — a joke band, playing the wrong instruments badly — hired to support The Lotus Eaters (and sacked when their silly plan was discovered).]